 Below, Dan Ropek tells of his love of Traffic's music has compelled him to write a biography of Chris Wood.

 The local town hall was a regular venue for up-and-coming bands.
-The management was most co-operative and backstage visits interviews were frequently conducted by the Wycombe Radio team .
-A week after Traffic appeared, the station reporters were in the 'right place at the right time' to interview Love Affair on the very day their single Everlasting Love reached number 1!
+The management was most co-operative and backstage visits and interviews were frequently conducted by the Wycombe Radio team .
+A week after Traffic appeared, the station's reporters were in the 'right place at the right time' to interview Love Affair on the very day their single Everlasting Love reached number 1!

 Jim Capaldi has commandeered Chris's headphones, while Chris Wood makes a face.
 Posing as a young superstar in the making is Steve Winwood at the microphone.
 Dave Mason apparently split with the band for a few months around this time, so this may explain why he's not in the picture.

 Unfortunately, the Traffic interview has been lost in the mists of time.